-Distribution: East of the Cascades in Washington; throughout much of North America, except Alaska, California, southeastern U.S. and northeastern Canada.
+Distribution: Occurring east of the Cascades crest in Washington; distributed throughout much of North America, except Alaska, California, southeastern U.S. and northeastern Canada.

 Habitat: General on the plains and foothills and into the lower mountains.